FRosner/cluster-broccoli/README.md

 ![image](https://cloud.githubusercontent.com/assets/3427394/16301767/8494c2ca-3947-11e6-8f39-e319f7cab169.png)

-### REST API
+### HTTP API

-Cluster Broccoli is RESTful.
+Cluster Broccoli provides a RESTful HTTP API.
 You can control it using curl, writing your own command line wrapper or connect from your microservices.
-Please consult the documentation for a [detailed description of the REST API](https://github.com/FRosner/cluster-broccoli/wiki/REST-API-v1).
+Please consult the documentation for a [detailed description of the HTTP API](https://github.com/FRosner/cluster-broccoli/wiki/HTTP-API-v1).

 ## Installation